The Triumph of Himalaya Global Holdings over Mark “LIV.52”

 Secondly, the Court validated Himalaya’s assertion regarding consumer confusion.
 It found the market surveys and expert testimonies submitted by Himalaya to be credible, highlighting a substantial likelihood that consumers could mistakenly perceive Rajasthan Aushadhalaya’s product under their branding “LIV-333” as affiliated with or endorsed by Himalaya.

-As part of its ruling, the Court issued an injunction requiring Rajasthan Aushadhalaya to immediately discontinue using the disputed packaging and branding “LIV-333”.
+As part of its ruling, the Court issued an ex parte ad interim injunction requiring Rajasthan Aushadhalaya to immediately discontinue using the disputed packaging and branding “LIV-333”.
 Additionally, Rajasthan Aushadhalaya was directed to compensate Himalaya for the losses incurred due to trademark infringement and resulting consumer confusion.
 The specific amount of damages would be determined in a subsequent hearing, contingent upon detailed financial assessments.

 Broader Implications